wnsplim/Cyprideidae_data/README.md

 # Cyprideidae_data
-Codes and data for the manuscript: "Diversification dynamics of the Mesozoic ostracod family Cyprideidae Martin, 1940: Disentangling taxonomic inflation and environmental drivers"
+Codes and data for the manuscript:
+Lim, W. (2025).
+Diversification dynamics of the Mesozoic ostracod family Cyprideidae Martin, 1940: Disentangling taxonomic inflation and environmental drivers. *Submitted*